Chicago civil rights leader Jesse Jackson hospitalized for rare neurological disorder - Boston News, Weather, Sports | WHDH 7News

 CHICAGO (AP) — The Rev. Jesse Jackson, who has been receiving around-the-clock care at home, has been hospitalized with a rare neurological disorder, according to his Chicago-based organization.

-The civil rights leader was diagnosed with Parkinson’s disease over a decade ago.
-But his Rainbow/PUSH organization said late Wednesday that the 84-year-old was under observation for progressive supranuclear palsy, or PSP, a neurodegenerative disorder he has been “managing for more than a decade” and received a diagnosis for in April.
+The civil rights leader was diagnosed with Parkinson’s disease about a decade ago.
+But his Rainbow/PUSH organization said Thursday that the 84-year-old remained under observation at a Chicago hospital for progressive supranuclear palsy, or PSP, a neurodegenerative disorder he has been “managing for more than a decade” and received a diagnosis for in April.
+He was reported in stable condition.

-It is not clear if Jackson has both Parkinson’s and PSP, which have similar symptoms, or solely the PSP that was confirmed this year.
-A Rainbow/PUSH spokesperson didn’t immediately respond to a request for clarity on Thursday.
+“The family is grateful for all the well-wishes and prayers,” the organization said in a statement late Thursday, a day after he was admitted.

+Jackson had suffered from symptoms consistent with Parkinson’s and disclosed a diagnosis in 2017, but during a Mayo Clinic visit in April, doctors confirmed a diagnosis of PSP, which can have similar symptoms to Parkinson’s.

-After disclosing the Parkinson’s diagnosis in 2017, Jackson continued to make public appearances, including at the 2024 Democratic National Convention in Chicago.
+After disclosing he was receiving outpatient treatment in 2017, Jackson continued to make public appearances, including at the 2024 Democratic National Convention in Chicago.
 The two-time presidential candidate stepped down as leader of his Rainbow/PUSH organization in 2023 and his son, Yusef Jackson, took over as chief operating officer last year.

 The elder Jackson has been using a wheelchair and continued going into the office regularly until months ago, family members said.